Seville Day Trips – 10 Great Cities Near Seville

 Matalascañas is a beach and resort town very close to Huelva.
 It’s an ideal place to visit if you’re already headed west – its beach is one of the best in the region, stretching around 7 kilometers with plenty of space.

-There are also a couple of nice restaurants and bars near Matalascañas, serving all sorts of nice foods – usually related to the sea.
+There are also a couple of nice restaurants and bars near Matalascañas, serving all sorts of nice foods – usually seafood of course.

 Surrounded by the Doñana National Park, Matalascañas is found in beautiful settings.
 But if you want to experience more than just nature, then enjoy the view of the many whitewashed houses, the tall lighthouse, or some of the entertaining facilities in the area designed for visitors.
-But keep in mind – most tourists in Matalascañas are Spaniards, so speaking Spanish is recommended for solid communication here.
+But keep in mind – most tourists in Matalascañas are Spaniards, so speaking Spanish is recommended for proper communication here.
+English is not common like in the Mediterranean resorts on the east coast.

 Mérida